-- 1. A completed application. - 2.
-Applicants who have not yet completed 12 semester hours of college work must submit an official high school transcript or official GED results and an official college transcript, including SAT or ACT scores.
-Generally, students transferring to Virginia Wesleyan present a cumulative GPA of 2.5 or higher. - 3.
-Applicants who have successfully completed 12 or more semester hours of college work must submit an official high school transcript with confirmation of graduation or official certification of high school equivalency (necessary for receipt of federal financial assistance) and all official college transcripts. - Students whose first language is not English should submit scores for the Test of English as a Foreign Language (TOEFL) (see section on international students below).
+- 1. A completed application. - Applicants who have not yet completed 12 semester hours of college work must submit an official high school transcript or official GED results in addition to SAT or ACT score, and an official college transcript from all institutions previously attended. - Applicants who have successfully completed 12 or more semester hours of college work must submit official college transcripts from all institutions previously attended.
+Generally, students transferring to Virginia Wesleyan present a cumulative GPA of 2.0 or higher. - Students whose first language is not English must demonstrate English language proficiency at the time of application for admission (see section on international students below).